AndreyGermanov/smart_shape/README.md

 This will add `SmartShape` object to a global namespace automatically, and you can start using it to create interactive shapes.

+<a name="Use"></a>

 # Use

+The main class is obviously `SmartShape`, but there are other helper classes exist as well, that either used by SmartShape, or can be instantiated independently for different tasks.
+Their specifications you can find in [API docs](https://github.com/AndreyGermanov/smart_shape/blob/main/docs/API.md).

+<a name="Use+SmartShape"></a>

+## SmartShape

 When the script is loaded, you have the `SmartShape` class, that is ready to be used.
 However, smart shapes can be added only inside a container.
 Container is any html element, that should exist on a web page.